Hunter Campbell is pleased to bring you our updated Supply Chain Salary & Employment Forecast Series.

 Purchasing Managers usually have a strong analytical background so can often spend time analysing market trends, overseeing inventory levels and working to align with procurement strategies.

-- People management and excellent interpersonal skills are a must as they will not only be leading a team but also need to collaborate and influence internally with other departments.
-They also need to work externally with suppliers and vendor management.
+People management and excellent interpersonal skills are a must as they will not only be leading a team but need to collaborate and influence internally with other departments.
+They also need to work externally with suppliers and vendor management

-- Strong analytical skills are imperative, most Purchasing Managers will often come from a purchasing background themselves.
-Most employers prefer their managers to already have an intimate knowledge of the industry they work in, usually a minimum of five years’ worth of experience as an officer, buyer or even in inventory.
+Strong analytical skills are imperative.
+Most Purchasing Managers will often come from a purchasing background themselves.
+Most employers prefer their managers to already have an intimate knowledge of the industry they work in, usually a minimum of five years’ worth of experience as an officer, buyer or even in inventory management

-Due to the relationships Purchasing Managers hold across the entire business and the cross-collaboration they need to have on a day-to-day basis, they could be seen to progress into a Supply Chain Manager role, depending on their previous experience.
+Due to the relationships Purchasing Managers hold across the entire business and the cross-collaboration they need to have on a day-to-day basis, they may progress into a Supply Chain Manager role, depending on their previous experience.

 Salary guide

-Junior Purchasing Managers may not yet see them managing a team but overseeing the whole purchasing function for the business or a specific category in larger businesses.
-They are likely to have at least 2 years’ experience under their belt and can be looking at a salary of $90,000-$110,000.
+Junior Purchasing Managers may not be managing a team but overseeing the whole purchasing function for the business or a specific category in larger businesses.
+They are likely to have at least 2 years’ experience and can be looking at a salary of $90,000 – $110,000.

 Intermediate Purchasing Managers will likely be moving into a people management role.